firefly-iii/docs/docs/docs/other-tools/index.md

 # Other tools

-There are a number of Firefly III tools and libraries you can check out and use.
+There are a number of Firefly III tools and libraries you can check out and use, which are made by me.

+Community contributions can be found on the **[third-party tools](../firefly-iii/other-pages/3rdparty)** page.

 ## Product manager